 Molecular attenuation on 60 GHz band can be ignored because usage scenario focuses close proximity wireless communication with transmission distance of up to 10 cm.

-Power delay profile measurement and
+Power delay profile measurement and modeling

 Measurement Setup for SISO systems

 Figure 3 shows the setup to measure DPDs.
 The small and flat transceiver modules that we developed [19] are implemented into the consumer electronic (CE) devices of laptop PC and digital still camera (DSC).
 Each transceiver module consists of a developed 60 GHz transceiver IC and a thin connector.
 Baseband signals are transmitted between the modules and measuring equipment by using small-gauge coaxial cables.
 Measuring equipment is located sufficiently far from the electronic devices.
 The developed IC consists of up/down converters, a power amplifier for Tx, a low-noise amplifier for Rx, and an antenna for Tx /Rx [20].
 The antenna is a bonding wire loop antenna having a beamwidth of approximately 60 degrees horizontally and approximately 120 degrees vertically [20].
 To measure frequency spectra, an OFDM signal is used.
 The signal is generated by an arbitrary waveform generator (Tektronix AWG5012C), transmitted via the 60 GHz proximity channel, and sampled by an oscilloscope (Agilent DSO9104A).
 The frequency spectra across the 56 to 66 GHz range are obtained at intervals of 15.625 MHz by compensating for the frequency characteristics of the measurement system, such as cables and transceivers including antennas.
 The measured frequency spectra across the 10 GHz band range are converted to power delay profiles (PDP) by using an inverse fast Fourier transform.
 The Hamming window is used to obtain a large dynamic range.